Friday, I gave some examples of killer headlines that grab your attention.

 The question is, why do these headline formulas work so well?
 What makes us keep reading (or clicking)?

-They make you wonder how something could possibly be true, or what the connection between two unrelated things could be.
-They set up a contradiction, like “Eat More and Weigh Less.”
-That doesn’t sound right, so you want to find out more about it.
+Some of these formulas work by arousing your curiosity.
+They make you wonder how something could possibly be true, or what the connection between two unrelated things might be.

-Or, the headline asks a question, such as “Do you make these common marketing mistakes?”
-The only way to find out what those errors are, and whether you are making them, is to read more.
+Sometimes the headline asks a question, such as “Do you make these common marketing mistakes?”
+The only way to find out what those errors are, and whether you are making them, is to read more (or click).

 Promises and inside information

-Headlines that make big claims or promise you’ll learn secrets or inside tips.
 Headlines such as “Retire Early Without Being Rich” or “Secrets the SEO Experts Don’t Want You to Know” promise access to information that other people don’t have.
 And, it’s information that can help you earn more, be more comfortable, and happier.
 That’s a powerful inducement to read or click.

 What makes you stop and read a headline?